If you are anything like me then you have birthday’s happening in your family and friend circle all year round.

 After colouring the design in I cropped it down.

-The layering was a simple job of black and light blue cardstock, all layered using the Perfect Layers ruler.
+The layering was a simple job of black and light blue card stock, all layered using a layering ruler.

 To create the decorative floral area, that would be where the sentiment goes, I began by creating a pennant strip.

 I brushed these with a little Broken China distress ink in order to tone down the bright white areas.